matteomenapace/hacking-games-with-verbs/README.md

 You (Pac-man) want to be energy efficient, but energy corporations want you to waste it.
 Your goal is to get out of each level's maze by consuming the least amount of energy (dots), while the shiny gadgets and juicy appliances that are thrown at you to increase your bill.
 This game subverts the Pac-man gameplay by turning its endless hunger and pointless accumulation into a strategic avoidance

+### The party bag

+These are some of the general outcomes that people can take home from this workshop:

+* develop a critical thinking approach to entertainment commodities
+* practice team work in a playfully structured activity
+* develop a methodology that can be applied to game design and user experience design in general, using constraints to channel your creative response
+* leave with a prototyped concept, which you can develop further, digitally as a video game or physically as a board game
+* organize similar hack-a-game sessions, independently, in the future

 ### What worked

 * examples of outcomes (eg: PAC-MAN + BULLYING = Pac-Man is a student, bullied by ghosts.
 Some of them pick on his skin colour, others on his insatiable hunger.
 In order to defeat the different types of bullies, you needed different skills)